Gage-Technologies/gigo-documentation/extension/tutorial_viewer/extension_tutorial_viewer_4.md

 Reading documentation and READMEs is never fun.
 That doesn't mean it has to be difficult.

 The Gigo Extension comes packaged with a markdown renderer built into the sidebar of the extension.
-This allows users to view tutorials in real time while working on code.
+This allows users to view tutorials in real-time while working on code.

 </br>